 The history of the famous French brand began in 1945.
 In October of that year, Edouard Buffard and Marcel Bic set up a small business focused on manufacturing parts for mechanical pencils and fountain pens.
 Ballpoint pens also began to be produced, but they were unreliable.
 The company’s first logo was a simple icon with no notable features.

-It consisted of 3 letters, which were the company’s name.
+It consisted of 3 letters: the company’s name.
 They were made in a classic thin serif typeface.
 The minimalist design was a harmonious addition to the Bic identity, as the brand did not produce luxury products.
-He produced inexpensive parts distinguished by long service life and low cost.
+It produced inexpensive products with a long service life.
 For the inscription, a strict black color was chosen, which symbolized rigor and, at the same time, a refined style.

 1961 – today

-In 1961, a difficult period began that gave impetus to rapid development.
+In 1961, a difficult period began that spurred rapid development.
 During this period, the modern Bic sign was created.
 It became the embodiment of one of the company’s main achievements: the release of its ballpoint pen models.
 The goods had many advantages over their predecessors and were sold at a low price.

 The image of a ballpoint pen has become part of the new emblem.
 Graphic designer Raymond Savignac developed it.
 He created an original image of a stylized man with a black ball in place of a head.
 He had a pen in his back.
 This symbol is located next to the company’s name.
 The inscription was framed in a non-standard author’s font.

-The harmonious image became one of the advertising campaign’s elements, which was used after the launch of a new ballpoint pen.
+The harmonious image became one of the elements of the advertising campaign and was used after the launch of a new ballpoint pen.
 The main difference between the products was a ball made of a special material.
 This element became the basis for creating a man’s head.
 It symbolized the company’s success and was also designed to attract schoolchildren’s attention.

 Font and Colors

-A distinctive feature is that none of the known fonts is used.
+A distinctive feature is that no known fonts are used.
 The letters were hand-drawn by the designer.
 This makes it unique, just like the company.
 The font color is black.
 It symbolizes the brand’s status and elitism.
 The emblem is complemented by a stylized man, made in black and yellow.